An Artist’s Legacy for Makoko Children - THISDAYLIVE

 For Aden, educating these young girls is gratifying as she prepares for future project with children who are vulnerable to crimes.
 She described some of the works at the painting session and their global relevance.

-“Paintings like ‘It’s My Right’’ is an acrylic painting that portray education as the key to knowing political rights.
+“It’s My Right’’ is an acrylic painting that portray education as the key to knowing political rights.
 Former US President Barack Obama stated at the 2012 United Nations General Assembly that ‘the future must not belong to those who bully women.
 It must be shaped by girls who go to school and those who stand for a world where our daughters can live their dreams just like our sons.’
-The Charcoal drawing ‘Girl Not Bride’ addresses the issue of child marriage,’’ she explained.
+The Charcoal drawing “Girl Not Bride’’ addresses the issue of child marriage,’’ she explained.

 Aden’s keen interest in girl-child education is premised on the view that young girls are vulnerable to human trafficking and involuntary prostitution.
 She hopes to deconstruct the limitations to girl-child education through her eye-opening art sessions with the girls.